"Dec. 5, 2012 -- It's never too late to start reaping the benefits of a heart-healthy diet.

-A large clinical trial in acute coronary syndrome patients was unsuccessful in demonstrating a benefit for Ranexa, but there was no apparent proarrhythmic effect in these high-risk patients [see Clinical Trials].
+A large clinical trial in acute coronary syndrome patients was unsuccessful in demonstrating a benefit for RANEXA, but there was no apparent proarrhythmic effect in these high-risk patients [see Clinical Studies].

 RANEXA produces elevations of serum creatinine by 0.1 mg/dL, regardless of previous renal function, likely because of inhibition of creatinine's tubular secretion.
 In general, the elevation has a rapid onset, shows no signs of progression during long-term therapy, is reversible after discontinuation of RANEXA, and is not accompanied by changes in BUN.
 In healthy volunteers, RANEXA 1000 mg twice daily had no effect upon the glomerular filtration rate.
 More marked and progressive increases in serum creatinine, associated with increases in BUN or potassium, indicating acute renal failure, have been reported after initiation of RANEXA in patients with severe renal impairment [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

 The following adverse reactions have been identified during postapproval use of RANEXA.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:

 Psychiatric Disorders – hallucination

 Skin and Subcutaneous Tissue Disorders – angioedema, pruritus, rash

 Read the Ranexa (ranolazine) Side Effects Center for a complete guide to possible side effects